 - Photographers normally used to working with SLR cameras should particularly check that the lens cap has been removed when making exposures.
-Flashing shutter speed and flashing low exposure symbol warning appear in the viewfinder. - Take care if using other types of lens shade or filter holders.
-As the XPan II does not have a TTL viewing system it will be difficult to judge effects and possible vignetting.
+A flashing red warning appears in the viewfinder. - Take care if using other types of lens shade or filter holders.
+As the XPan does not have a TTL viewing system it will be difficult to judge effects and possible vignetting.
 They may also obscure the rangefinder optics and cause visual focusing difficulties through the viewfinder. - Regularly check that the controls are set correctly before you take a photograph.
 For example, you may have set the camera at ASA/ISO override for a previous film and have forgotten to reset the Auto DX code setting.
-Or perhaps you have forgotten to reset an exposure compensation. - When using the panorama format, ensure that you compose accurately, or at least allow a margin for error.
+Or perhaps you have inadvertently moved the exposure compensator dial or forgotten to reset it. - When using the panorama format, ensure that you compose accurately, or at least allow a margin for error.
 If you decide to crop an image later, to level a horizon for instance, you may be forced to mask off slightly more than normal compared to a similar correction in the standard format, owing to the panorama format's greater length.